D-Pointer/imperium-server/README.md

 * scenario id (unsigned short)
 * tag (unsigned short)

 The scenario id is the id of the scenario that the player announces that he/she will host.
 The tag is an id for the announcement.

-The reply is an Ok or Error packet with the received tag.
+#### Reply
+* OkPacket if the game was announced ok
+* ErrorPacket if the game could not be announced, i.e. the player already has announced or joined another game.

 ### Subscribe packet